Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Businesses Involved

-With a growing number of people living full-time or part-time in converted vans, plenty of businesses offer services and amenities to help that lifestyle.
-Companies will help you convert your vehicle to a livable (or maybe more luxurious) environment.
 Some businesses are bigger, while others are small and more specialized.
-If you’d like to add a showerhead (or even a shower system) to your van, or a better sound system, or maybe you want to have a fridge installed so you can save some leftovers, there are companies that can do these things for you.
+If you’d like to add a shower to your van, a better sound system or have a fridge installed, there are companies that can do these things for you.
+There’s even specific health insurance available for people who live nomadically.

 The Financial Sustainability

+It seems that many online opportunities allow people who can work anywhere to do just that.
 That means web developers, graphic designers, social media managers, e-commerce specialists, bloggers, online marketers and freelance writers are some of the most common vocations of people living in vans.
 There are also artists, photographers and people willing to do miscellaneous seasonal work.

+Of course, it’s no surprise that a handful of people make a living as content creators through partnerships, sponsorships and becoming brand ambassadors.
 The priority for people who want to live #VanLife seems to be to focus on what it takes to live a happy, balanced life out of a van and consistently carve out a lifestyle that supports it.